 Span range: Short to medium

-Instead of a single beam having to withstand all of the forces, a series of beams and trusses are used.
-A truss is a triangular frame that spreads the tension and compression forces along the bridge.
+Instead of relying on a single beam to bear all the forces, a series of beams and trusses are used in the construction of the Truss Bridge.
+A truss, which is a triangular frame, is employed to spread the tension and compression forces along the bridge.

-There are numerous ways to build a truss bridge, but they all share the same goal: distribute the tension and compression forces so that the bridge doesn’t collapse.
-Since strong beams arranged in a triangle cannot be distorted by stress, a truss gives a stable form capable of supporting heavy external loads over a significant span.
+There are various ways to construct a truss bridge, all aiming to distribute the forces and prevent the bridge from collapsing.
+By arranging strong beams in a triangle, a truss provides a stable form capable of supporting heavy external loads over a significant span.

-Unlike other designs, a truss bridge can carry its roadway on its structure.
-The load can be carried on the bottom (below the major truss structure), along the middle (through truss), and above truss (deck truss).
+Unlike other designs, a truss bridge can support its roadway on its structure.
+The load can be carried on the bottom (below the major truss structure), along the middle (through truss), and above the truss (deck truss).
 This makes the bridge versatile as well as economical to construct.

 19. Covered bridge